application security concepts

 CNAPP for Comprehensive Security

-CNAPP (Comprehensive Network Application Security Process and Practices) offers a well-rounded approach to secure applications.
-It involves putting in place standardized processes, practices, and controls to safeguard network applications.
+CNAPP (Comprehensive Network Application Security Process and Practices) offers a holistic approach to application security.
+It standardizes processes, practices, and controls, covering risk management, vulnerability assessment, secure coding, and incident response.

 Application Security Best Practices